rlaw23/rlaw23.github.io/my_portfolio/my_portfolio.markdown

 I have had the opportunity to work in various investment banks and asset management firms, where I have held different positions such as FO business management, MO trade support, regulatory reporting, and project management.

+I have a strong interest in emerging technologies and in particular a strong passion in machine learning and artificial intelligence.
+I am proficient in programming, data processing and number crunching.

 You can find a more detailed description of my work experience and technical capabilities on this website.

-In addition to my years of experience in the financial sector, I have a strong interest in emerging technologies and possess proficient programming skills.

 ---